UFResearchComputing/DiffDock-NIM/README.md

 ## Another way to run DiffDock NIM on HPG

 1. **Submit a SLURM batch job**
-   Use `sbatch` to start the NIM server with GPU resources, and record the name of the node where the server is running.
+   Use `sbatch` to start the NIM service with GPU resources, and record the name of the node where the service is running.

 2. **Open a terminal to run inference**
-   Start an SSH terminal on the same node as the server to run inference.
+   Start an SSH terminal on the same node as the service to run inference.
    ```bash
    ssh node_name
    ```